 Questions tagged [dimensional-analysis]

-Dimensional analysis means to obtain results by analyzing the units in question, etc. DO NOT USE THIS TAG if your question is about degrees of freedom or spatial dimensions.
+Dimensional analysis is the process of obtaining results by analysing the units and dimensions in questions, equations, and so on using The Principle of Homogeneity.
+Note: DO NOT USE THIS TAG if your question is about degrees of freedom or spatial dimensions.

 Filter by